edgelesssys/constellation/rfc/state-file.md

     If cloud resource were created with the Constellation CLI (using `constellation create`), it will be populated automatically.

-* Runtime resources
+* Cluster values

     Cluster ID, measurement salt etc.
     This field will be automatically populated during `constellation init`.
-    This entry should be marked with `DO NOT EDIT` to make it clear these resources are expected to not be touched by a user manually.
+    This entry should be marked with `DO NOT EDIT` to make it clear these values are expected to not be touched by a user manually.

 YAML file example: